ekimetrics/ekimetrics.github.io/blog/2025-02-17-Talk_to_Data_App.md

 <div align="justify">

-What's more, we now have more feedback from the market to back up our belief in the value of such a system - for example, Uber claims to have cut SQL query authoring by 70% – supposedly saving 140,000 hours a month thanks to such a tool (source: https://medium.com/wrenai/how-uber-is-saving-140-000-hours-each-month-using-text-to-sql-and-how-you-can-harness-the-same-fb4818ae4ea3).
+Market validation has since strengthened our conviction: for instance, Uber reports a 70% reduction in SQL query authoring time through such tools, translating to an estimated 140,000 hours saved monthly (source: https://medium.com/wrenai/how-uber-is-saving-140-000-hours-each-month-using-text-to-sql-and-how-you-can-harness-the-same-fb4818ae4ea3).

-## 3. Why it is hard ?
+## 3. Technical Challenges

-Hey, but wait!
-We've managed to build useful RAGs that can be used with LLMs such as GPT3.5, right?
-So why shouldn't that be enough to interact with a simple database, which often has the advantage of being tabular and therefore formatted?
-There's no need for parsing, chunking or preprocessing, is there?
+You might wonder: since RAGs have proven effective with LLMs like GPT-3.5, why wouldn't they suffice for database interactions?
+After all, databases are structured in tabular formats, seemingly eliminating the need for parsing, chunking, or preprocessing.

-Well...
-There are at least 4 main reasons explaining why this task is difficult:
+However, despite the apparent simplicity of structured databases, four significant challenges make this task particularly complex:

 1. Ambiguity in Natural Language: varies from one user to another, and one question can have several answers
 2. Complex SQL syntax: You may need nested queries, aggregations, filters and conditions
 3. Schema & Naming Understanding: Alignment between the user question, the format of data, the naming of fields, and then the SQL... are not trivial